Character Study: Alanna of Trebond

-Alanna of Trebond is a noble girl who refuses to conform and instead switches places with her twin brother.
+Alanna of Trebond is the main protagonist of 'The Song of the Lioness' series.
+She is a noble girl who refuses to conform and instead switches places with her twin brother.
 She disguises herself as a boy and goes to the palace to pursue her desire to be a knight.
-She becomes a squire in "In the Hands of the Goddess" and is given more responsibilities and faces more dangers that threaten her disguise.
+She becomes a squire in 'In the Hands of the Goddess' and is given more responsibilities and faces more dangers that threaten her disguise.

 The following are a part of Alanna's daily responsibilities, delivering historical scrolls for her teacher and a love letter for her knight-master, Jonathan IV of Conté.